actions-marketplace-validations/Piszmog_next-version/README.md

 > When you use the repository's GITHUB_TOKEN to perform tasks on behalf of the GitHub Actions app, events triggered by the GITHUB_TOKEN will not create a new workflow run.
 This prevents you from accidentally creating recursive workflow runs.

-You can change this by creating a new [Personal Access Token (PAT)](https://github.com/settings/tokens/new) with the , storing the token as a secret in your repository and then passing the new token to the action.
+You can change this by creating a new [Personal Access Token (PAT)](https://github.com/settings/tokens/new), with the scope `public_repo`, storing the token as a secret in your repository and then passing the new token to the action.

 ```yaml
 - uses: Piszmog/next-version@v1